DeeKahy/OtterDocs/docs/Games/Minecraft/Hosting a server.md

 ### [Purpur](https://purpurmc.org/)

-Purpur is a server software for Minecraft that is based on the Spigot server software.
+[Purpur](https://purpurmc.org/) is a server software for Minecraft that is based on the Spigot server software.
 It adds a range of additional features and tools to Spigot, including support for custom plugins and modpacks, as well as server management tools and performance enhancements.

 ### Paper

-Paper is another server software for Minecraft that is based on the Spigot server software.
+[Purpur](https://papermc.io/) is another server software for Minecraft that is based on the Spigot server software.
 It is known for its focus on performance and optimization, and it includes various enhancements and improvements that can help improve the performance of a Minecraft server.